swank-rats/docs/in/image-processing/image-processing.md

 ### Lessons learned
 At the beginning of our object detection task we tried different detection solutions out.

--RGB detection
+* RGB detection
--HSV detection
+* HSV detection
--contour detection with marker
+* Contour detection with marker

 #### RGB Color detection
 First of all we tried to solve the object detection by using a color detection.